Can Apple Pages Finally Replace Microsoft Word For Mac?

 But when it comes time to spend a lot of money to upgrade to the latest Microsoft Office version, it might be time to consider using Apple Pages.

-Then you can forget all about the expense of Microsoft Word for Macbook laptops.
+Then you can forget all about the expense of Microsoft Word for MacBook laptops.

 Disadvantages of Pages vs. Word